 Below is a YouTube video showing how to change the Local Administrator lockout threshold.

-I hope you found this blog post on how to Change the Account Lockout Threshold for Local Accounts in Windows 10 and Windows 11 Interesting and helpful.
+I hope you found this blog post on how to Change Account Lockout Threshold for Local Accounts in Windows 10 and Windows 11: The reference account is currently locked interesting and helpful.
 In case you have any questions do not hesitate to ask in the comment section.